0xPARC/0xparc-intro-book/src/oram.typ

 one child where the block can legitimately go.
 We must take precautions to hide where this block is going: thus for the remaining child that does not receive a block, we can perform a "dummy" eviction.
-Additionally, if the bucket chosen for eviction is empty (i.e., does not contain any real blocks), then we make a dummy eviction for both children — this way we avoid leaking the information that the chosen bucket is empty.
+Additionally, if the bucket chosen for eviction is empty (does not contain any real blocks), then we make a dummy eviction for both children — this way we avoid leaking the information that the chosen bucket is empty.